History of Figgy Pudding: Origins, Traditions and Recipe

 - 1/2 pint stale beer or stout ale

-- Juice from one lemon and finely grated rind
+- Juice and finely grated rind from one lemon

 - If using almonds, blanch them by placing them in a small mixing bowl and pouring boiling water over them.
 Let stand while you measure into a large mixing bowl the figs, currants, sultanas, and peel with a large wooden spoon.
 Fold in the breadcrumbs, sugar, suet and lemon rind.
 Remove skins from almonds.
 Finely chop almonds or walnuts and add to the fruit mix.